Top 20 Internet Sites for P.I. Attorneys

 Lycos is a very deep and fast search engine for the Internet.
 It is a program that uses robot computers to build an index of WWW resources on an automated basis.
 By October of 1995, Lycos had indexed some 91 percent of all resources on the WWW.
 It adds, deletes and changes some 50,000 Internet sites a day.
 It is estimated that Lycos will have indexed the entire Web by January of 1996.

 The Lycos search engine is fast and robust.
-I recently interviewed a client who contracted salmonella from eating a raw hamburger in a fast food restaurant.
-The client had over $15,000 in medical bills but I was unsure if the type of salmonella identified in her medical records could have resulted form raw beef ingestion.
-A five-minute search on Lycos for "salmonella and beef" helped me identify a salmonella research institute that confirmed that raw beef was often implicated in this variety of the bacteria.
+I recently interviewed a client who contracted salmonella from eating a raw hamburger in a fast-food restaurant.
+The client had over $15,000 in medical bills but I was unsure if the type of salmonella identified in her medical records could have resulted from raw beef ingestion.
+A five-minute search on Lycos for "salmonella and beef" helped me identify a salmonella research institute that confirmed that raw beef was often implicated in this variety of the bacteria.16.
+Find Usenet Newsgroups Tool (no longer active)

 Whenever I take a case with an unusual injury or circumstance, I or one of my paralegals will immediately use this site to identify any Usenet groups dealing with the topic.
 We will then join that Usenet group and monitor it for the duration of our relationship with the client.
 We recently had a client who had severe pre-existing chronic fatigue syndrome (CFS).
 After an accident, his symptoms became much worse.
-By monitoring and asking questions on a CFS newsgroup, we were able to identify experts and theories of causation that resulted in a substantial recovery for the client.
+By monitoring and asking questions on a CFS newsgroup, we were able to identify experts and theories of causation that resulted in a substantial recovery for the client.17.
+DejaNews Research Service (no longer active)

 It is one thing to identify and subscribe to a Usenet newsgroup -- however, much useful information may have already been discussed before you joined, or it may be contained within the discussions of another similar newsgroup.

 DejaNews allows Boolean searching which can be filtered by author, date or Usenet groups.
 A recent search on "Breast Implants" found 377 hits.
 Another useful feature lets you find all postings by a particular author over the past year.
-I am currently monitoring the postings of a defense medical expert and these should provide me with fertile ground for cross-examination if this case goes to trial.
+I am currently monitoring the postings of a defense medical expert and these should provide me with fertile ground for cross-examination if this case goes to trial.18.
+Search for Mailing Lists

 This search engine maintained by Indiana University lists some 12,850 mailing lists in use throughout the country.
 A mailing list differs from a Usenet group in that all discussions occur via e-mail and are usually moderated.
 A search for "law" on this site revealed over 80 lists on this topic.
-Mailing lists are a great resource for finding experts in unusual or difficult areas.
+Mailing lists are a great resource for finding experts in unusual or difficult areas.19.
+Frequently Asked Questions Archive

 This site is a search engine that lists FAQs on various newsgroups.
 FAQs provide newcomers with basic information about the topic and newsgroup.